What Happens if a Dog Bites Someone on Your Property?

 Invited Guests and Others

-In most situations, dog owners owe a reasonable duty of care to anyone lawfully on their property.
-If the injured person can show the owner's negligence or failure to use reasonable care in restraining the dog or warning of the dog’s dangerous propensities (e.g. by not using leashes or muzzles) , they may sue for damages in many states.
+In most situations, dog owners owe a duty of reasonable care to anyone lawfully on their property.
+If the injured person can show the owner's negligence or failure to use reasonable care in restraining the dog or warning of the dog's dangerous propensities (e.g. by not using leashes or muzzles) , they may sue for damages in many states.

 You may find it shocking to know that the law in a minority of states actually allows trespassers who are bitten by your dog on your property to bring a lawsuit, but this is only true if an animal owner has acted unreasonably under the circumstances or created an attractive nuisance that has resulted in harm to children.
 It will ultimately depend on both the state you are in and whether or not there is a dog bite statute in place that protects owners from liability to trespassers.
-For instance, Florida’s dog bite statute only allows persons to sue the owner or occupier if they are bitten by a dog and that person is in a public place or lawfully in a private place.
+For instance, Florida's dog bite statute only allows persons to sue the owner or occupier if they are bitten by a dog and that person is in a public place or lawfully in a private place.
 Simply put, a person is not lawfully in a private place if they are trespassing, attempting to commit a burglary, or other criminal offense.
 Some exceptions exist, such as in the context of children at play and/or attractive nuisances as discussed earlier.

 If your Chihuahua Daffodil has sunk her teeth into people in the past, you are on notice that she can be considered dangerous under the law.
 In that case, if Dangerous Daffodil bites someone on your property, the homeowner or occupier may be held strictly liable.
-A safeguard against this, however, is to put up a warning sign, indicating there is a dangerous dog on the property.
+A safeguard against this, however, may be to put up a warning sign, indicating there is a dangerous dog on the property.
 Additionally, pet owners may wish to use leashes and/or muzzles, which may sometimes be required by local law as to dangerous animals.

 Who Pays When Fido Bites?